AutoViML/featurewiz/README.md

 ## Update (March 2022)
 <ol>
 <li><b>featurewiz as of version 0.1.04 or higher can read `feather-format` files at blazing speeds.
 See example below on how to convert your CSV files to feather.
-Then you can feed those '.ftr' files to featurewiz and it will read it 10-100X faster!
+Then you can feed those '.ftr' files to featurewiz and it will read it 10-100X faster!</b>

 ![feather_example](feather_example.jpg)